iranzo/blogpost/ztp.md

 The most important fields on this CR are the next:

 - `spec.clusterRef.name` and `spec.clusterRef.namespace`: This will reference the Name and the Namespace of our ClusterDeployment CR and where it is located, so be sure that you are pointing to the right ones.
-- `spec.agentLabelSelector.matchLabels`: It should be the same created previous CR's.
 - `spec.pullSecretRef.name`: Should point to the right PullSecret created in the previous stage.
 - `spec.sshAuthorizedKey`: This is required in case of troubleshooting as it will allow us to login into the node and diagnose why it's not pulling the image or other errors.
 - `spec.ignitionConfigOverride`: Optional, This is used if it's needed to include modifications in the Discovery ISO ignition.